KaburaJ/Booking-App/README.md

                   firstTab: "Game Tickets", secondTab: "View all"),
               Gap(AppLayout.getHeight(25)),
  ```
-The first `Gap` widget adds some vertical space with a height of 20 pixels.
+Having gotten our expected result, we create some room for the next widget.
+Thus, the first `Gap` widget adds some vertical space with a height of 20 pixels.
 The `AppGameTabs` widget is a custom widget that displays two tabs with some text labels.
-It takes two named arguments are: `firstTab `and `secondTab`.
+It takes two named arguments: `firstTab `and `secondTab`.
 The second `Gap` widget adds more vertical space with a height of 25 pixels between the search bar and the rest of the widgets.
 </br>